Hiking Frog Hike New England

 Driving Directions

-Jim and Diane (photo by Mark Malnati) Cannon Mountain is located in the center of Franconia Notch State Park.
-There are parking areas on either side of the Parkway (I-93) with a foot travel tunnel running underneath.
-The Lonesome Lake trail starts on the west side of the highway, at the southern end of the parking area.
+Jim and Diane (photo by Mark Malnati) The trailhead for this hike is located on the west side of Franconia Notch and is accessed from the Lafayette Place parking area on I-93 in Franconia Notch State Park.
+There are parking areas on both sides of the Parkway (I-93) with a foot-travel tunnel running underneath the highway connecting the two points.

 Squirrel eating fluffernutter (photo by Mark Malnati) Rainbow (photo by Mark Malnati)